 Obtaining valuable feedback from your participants after an event is crucial to planning for future events!
 You need to know what worked so you can replicate it… and what didn’t go so well so you don’t repeat it.

 How do you get data from your participants that you can actually use?
-Create a post-event survey with questions that will give you information you can take action on!
+Create a post-event survey with questions that will give you important event feedback you can take action on!
 Only ask about things you know you can change that will truly improve your event.

 Asking questions that require participants to choose from options or write in an answer will give you great data!
 Need some ideas?
 Try these:*